 |Can I Tell You about Autism?|

 This book explains what it is like to have autism.
 The first part is written for children, while later chapters are written for adults and explain how they can help.

 |Career Development, Employment, and Disability in Rehabilitation: From Theory to Practice|

 This book is about employment and people with disabilities.
 It is written for vocational rehabilitation students.

 |Characteristics of Selective Mutism: Evidence For An Anxiety Related Etiology|

 This book provides the answers to many questions about Selective Mutism.
-It is on survey research done involving over 400 families.
+The information is based on survey research done involving over 400 families.